J-D-J123/J-D-J123/README.md

 - 🎓 Sophomore at **The University of Missouri - Columbia**
 - 💻 Major: **Computer Science**
-- 🧠 Currently: building **SWAPALAZA** a marketplace for students and designed by one
+- 🧠 Currently: building **SWAPALAZA** a marketplace for students by a student
-- 📚 Learning: Everything

 ---

 ## 🚀 Projects